magjac/graphviz-visual-editor/README.md

 Apart from the numerous cool features that are missing; here's a list of known limitations in the features that do exist:

-* The visual editing capabilities requires the DOT source to be organized with only one node or edge per line since it currently operates by inserting or deleting complete lines.
+* The visual editing capabilities requires the DOT source to be organized with only one node or edge per line, since they currently operate by inserting or deleting complete lines.
 * Cut/Copy-and-paste of nodes in subgraphs is not yet supported.

 ## Roadmap ##